Most people believe that it is unhealthy to be fat. Sadly, the significant research challenging this "fact" is largely ignored.

 Is Fatness to Blame? - In this New York Times article, "Losing the Weight Stigma."
 10/08

-Overweight Healthier! - Overweight have fewer deaths than normal weight.
-“I believe the data,” said Dr. Barrett-Connor, "a BMI of 25 to 30, the so-called overweight range, may be optimal."
-11/07 ....but the experts refuse to acknowledge it.
+Research that Overweight Live Longer - It looks like a BMI of 25 to 30, the so-called overweight range, may be the optimal range.
+11/07 ....but the experts refuse to believe it.

 Obesity Officials Funded by Weight Loss Industry - World Health Organization "independent" obesity stays afloat with "millions" from weight loss drug industry.
 Original article in British Medical Journal.
 6/06